 The first time I saw them was when my daughter tugged on my shirt sleeve in church.
-She nodded slightly to the row over from us or I would not have noticed.
+She nodded slightly to the row over from us or I wouldn’t have noticed.

-Everyone was seated, and in the middle of a row of college students, one young lady was discretely using sign language to interpret for the young man sitting next to her.
+Everyone was seated, and in the middle of a row of college students, one young lady was discretely using sign language to interpret for the young man sitting beside her.

 He was a tall, slender guy, maybe twenty years old, with tiny hearing aids perched on each ear which were almost completely covered by his hair.

 He watched her hands from the corner of his eye as she interpreted in sign language to him for the rest of the service.
 She nonchalantly signed the words occasionally moving her fingers in rapid succession to spell out a word or name.
 Continue reading Signs To See